 Once you are done with the first 3 steps, start the website heatmap so it can gather as much insightful data as possible to be used by you.

-When setting up website heatmap on your web pages, it is important that you inform visitors about the cookies that track anonymized click behaviour for website performance analysis and take their consent.
+When setting up website heatmap on your web pages, it is important that you inform visitors about the cookies that track anonymized click behavior for website performance analysis and take their consent.
 You do not want to and should not violate any regulations that are set to safeguard your audiences’ information and privacy.

 - Analyzing the heatmap data: The fourth step involves analyzing the collected data.
 This is the most crucial step in the entire process of how website heatmaps work.
 The most common problem that most marketers face when analyzing a website heatmap is that they don’t know where to start.

 The analysis of heatmap data differs based on the type of website heatmap you use:

 Heatmap: Using a heatmap, you can get a basic direction about sections and elements on your page that get the most and least attention.
 You can use heatmaps to identify the most popular sections of a page, to identify distractions that are stopping visitors from clicking on the main CTA on your homepage, etc. It is easy to plot a heatmap but if your analysis of it is flawed, then it will fail to give you meaningful insights.